SystemsApproach/private5g/ran.rst

 Although not shown in :numref:`Figure %s <fig-rrc-split>`, keep in mind (from :numref:`Figure %s <fig-split-ran>`) that the RRC the PDCP, form the CU.
-Trying to reconcile these two figures is a little bit messy, but to a first approximation, the PDCP corresponds to the CU-U and RRC-Proxy corresponds to the CU-C, with the RIC "lifted out" and responsible for overseeing both.
+Reconciling these two figures is a little bit messy, but to a first approximation, the PDCP corresponds to the CU-U and RRC-Proxy corresponds to the CU-C, with the RIC "lifted out" and responsible for overseeing both.
 We postpone a diagram depicting this relationship until Section 4.5, where we summarize the end-to-end result.
 For now, the important takeaway is that the SDN-inspired